 There is much to see in Bourton on the Water and it is suitable for visitors of all ages especially families.
 Visit the Birdland Park and Gardens – home to a wide variety of exotic birds including penguins, flamingos, macaws, emus and birds of prey.
 Marvel at the detail of the buildings in The Model Village – a 1/9th scale replica of the centre of the village.
 The Cotswold Motoring Museum has seven unique galleries housing a collection of vintage cars, a fascinating toy collection, exhibitions and children’s TV favourite little car ‘Brum’.
 Enter the Model Railway Exhibition and the world of your childhood dreams with some of the finest operating indoor model railway layouts in the country, a treat for the old and young alike.
 The Dragonfly Maze designed by Kit Williams also has a Rebus puzzle to solve to find the secret hiding place of The Golden Dragonfly.

 Bourton-on-the-Water also has an eclectic mix of shops including Cotswold Perfumery, a jewellers and pottery giving a wide choice of unique and exciting gifts all year round.

 The area surrounding Bourton is a walker’s paradise with numerous footpaths crisscrossing the countryside.
-There is also a nature reserve where you can enjoy natural meadows, wildflowers and explore some of the history of this farming area.
+Nearby Salmonsbury Meadows is a wildlife nature reserve where you can enjoy natural meadows and wildflowers and explore some of the history of this farming area.